ltraveler/idena-runner-man/index.md

 * Multiple Idena instances installation: 1 user - 1 instance
 * Import the existing private/node keys during the installation process
 * Automatic updates crontask that can be schedulled during the installation process
 * Uncomplicated Firewall (UFW) configuration and automatic port rules updates during the idena-node instance installaltion
+* Possibility to install idena-go as a shared node with default recommended values

 ## 🙋&nbsp; What the script is doing?